shikaiqiu/compute-better-spent/README.md

 ```
 This script installs two conda environments named `struct` and `gpt`.
 Use the `struct` for CIFAR-10/100 and ImageNet experiments, and `gpt` for GPT-2 experiments. `struct` has more complex dependencies and will take a while to install.

+The basic GPT-2 training code and model definition is adapted from [nanoGPT](https://github.com/karpathy/nanoGPT/tree/master).
 The directories `timm` and `scaling_mlps` are forked from the repos [pytorch-image-models](https://github.com/huggingface/pytorch-image-models/tree/main) and [scaling_mlps](https://github.com/gregorbachmann/scaling_mlps/tree/main) respectively.

 ## Datasets